RikVanHaaren/fontys_s3_portfolio/isItLive_documentation/README.md

   - [2.3 CI/CD](#23-CICD)

 ## 1. Introduction
 My main goal in the group project was to realize the AlbertHeijn Scraper.
 In this document you can read about this specific task.
-If you want to see more about the the project in total you can visit the on this link: “(Is It Live)[https://github.com/S3-DB03/IsItLive]”
+If you want to see more about the the project in total you can visit the on this link: “[IsItLive Repository](https://github.com/S3-DB03/IsItLive)”

 ## 2. Albertheijn Scrapper
 One of my task was to create a scrappers that gets the product from AlbertHeijn webshop.
 Is is importend to document these steps because the team needs to use in the main application.